KxSystems/docs/docs/ref/wj.md

 -   `t` and `q` are simple tables to be joined (`q` should be sorted `` `sym`time `` with `` `p# `` on sym)
 -   `w` is a pair of lists of times/timestamps, begin and end
--   `c` are the names of the two common columns, syms and times
+-   `c` are the names of the common columns, syms and times
 -   `f0`, `f1` are aggregation functions applied to values in q columns `c0`,`c1` over the intervals

 returns for each record in `t`, a record with additional columns `c0` and `c1`, which are the results of the aggregation functions applied to values over the matching intervals in `w`.